 The gas stove and fireplace are both sources of carbon monoxide as well as fine dust particles.
 Proper ventilation and airing when using the fireplace or when you are cooking is highly recommended.
 Installing a carbon monoxide detector is another safety precaution.

 Regular paint is a source of volatile organic compounds (VOCs).
 These compounds are emitted from paint during the drying process, therefore it is recommended to air and ventilate constantly during painting.
 Additionally, according to an extensive study on the release of VOCs during and after painting, it is recommended to at least not use the painted room for 14 days.
 Another option is to look for low-VOC paint.

 Candles and incense

 Candles and incense can unfortunately consist of and therefore emit all kinds of potentially harmful compounds.
 A common air pollutant coming from candles is particulate matter or fine dust.

 Healthier options are vegetable-based candles, soy candles, or beeswax candles.

 It won’t come as a surprise that you need to stop smoking.
 Smoking does not only damage your lungs but also negatively affects the people around you.
-If you can’t stop smoking but want to minimize the exposure of your family and friends, stop smoking indoors.
+If you can’t stop smoking but want to minimize the exposure to your family and friends, stop smoking indoors.
 Smoking emits CO2, fine dust, CO, and many more hazardous chemicals.

 Symptoms of air pollution

 Air pollution can lead to many adverse health effects.
-If you want to read more about the short and long term health effects of poor indoor air, please read my article: What symptoms are often linked to poor indoor air quality?
+If you want to read more about the short and long-term health effects of poor indoor air, please read my article: What symptoms are often linked to poor indoor air quality?